Architecture in Puerto Rico

 Plaza del Mercado, the old marketplace, has been converted to an artisans' market, replete with typical foods, fruits, and flowers.
 Converted from an art deco movie theater, it probably draws more sightseers and consumers that any other complex in the old town.

 At Plaza de Las Delicias, Ponce has revived its traditional horse-drawn carriage service.
 Four carriages offer free rides to visitors.
-Standing on the square is the boldly painted, century-old Parque de Bombas (Firehouse), which reopened as a museum after a $140,000 restoration.
+Standing on the square is the boldly painted, century-old Parque de Bombas (Firehouse), originally built in 1882 for an exposition and from 1883 to 1989 it served as headquarters of the Ponce Fire Corps.
+In 1990, the firehouse was reopened as a museum, after a $140,000 restoration.

 In Mayaguez, the Yaguez Theater was built in 1909 by Francisco Maymon Palmer, who brought silent films to Puerto Rico, as a venue in which to show his films.
 Following a fire in 1919, the building was rebuilt in the baroque style to the specifications of architect Jose Sabas Honore.